PeteC/petec.github.io/source/_posts/2014-06-29-presentation-controllers.markdown

 ## Implementing a custom transition

-There are two objects that we need to implement our custom transition.
+There are two objects that we need to implement for our custom transition.
 A subclass of ```UIPresentationController``` and a class that implements the ```UIViewControllerAnimatedTransitioning``` protocol.

 Our ```UIPresentationController``` subclass will be responsible for animating views that aren't part of either the view controller being presented or the controller that's doing the presentation.
 In our case, this will be the semi-transparent red view.